Table of Contents

 Features and Flexibility:

-You will find a fair number of features and flexibility in this Squarespace review.
-Here are 12 for consideration:
+You will find a fair number of features and flexibility.
+Here are some main points for consideration in this Squarespace review:

 Cover Page Builder: